skyzyx/resume/coverletters/_template.md

 I’m excited to bring [specific skills] to your team and look forward to discussing how I can help [specific goal].

+Best regards, \
+Ryan Parman

+(Written by a human; lightly edited by AI.)

 ----------------------------------------
 JOB DESCRIPTION FOR THE ROLE AND COMPANY
 ----------------------------------------